Conan the Barbarian (1982 film): Accolades

-Conan the Barbarian did not receive any film awards, but the Hollywood Foreign Press Association noted Bergman's performance as Valeria and awarded her a Golden Globe Award for New Star of the Year—Actress.
+Conan the Barbarian was nominated for Best Fantasy Film, Best Costumes, and Best Make-up at the 10th Saturn Awards with Sandahl Bergman won Best Actress for her performance as Valeria.
+Bergman also won Golden Globe Award for New Star of the Year—Actress at the 40th Golden Globe Awards.
 Poledouris's score was judged by Films in Review's Page Cook as the second best sound track of the films released in 1982.
-The film was nominated for a Razzie Award for Worst Actor for Arnold Schwarzenegger.
+The film was nominated for a Golden Raspberry Award for Worst Actor for Arnold Schwarzenegger at the 3rd Golden Raspberry Awards.

 The film is recognized by American Film Institute in these lists: